 In addition to these variables, three parameters ${\bm n}, {\bm p}$, and ${\bm \lambda}$ are introduced to each ensemble in the generative model, whose meanings are described in the following.
 For each parameter, Dirichlet or beta distribution is assumed as prior distribution to facilitate marginalization in Bayesian inference.

-\begin{itemize} \item ${\bm n}$: affinity parameter to a neuronal ensemble, following Dirichlet distribution \item ${\bm p}$: activity parameter of a neuronal ensemble, following beta distribution \item ${\bm \lambda}$: synchrony parameter between the activities of a neuronal ensemble and neurons within the ensemble, following beta distribution \end{itemize} More precisely, two kinds of $\bm \lambda$'s are introduced for synchrony; ${\bm \lambda_1}$ or ${\bm \lambda_0}$ is the synchrony when both of ensemble and neuron are active or inactive, respectively.
+\begin{itemize} \item ${\bm n}$: affinity parameter to a neuronal ensemble, following Dirichlet distribution \item ${\bm p}$: activity parameter of a neuronal ensemble, following beta distribution \item ${\bm \lambda}$: synchronization parameter between the activities of a neuronal ensemble and neurons within the ensemble, following beta distribution \end{itemize} More precisely, two kinds of $\bm \lambda$'s are introduced for synchronization; ${\bm \lambda_1}$ or ${\bm \lambda_0}$ is the synchronization when both of ensemble and neuron are active or inactive, respectively.
 The distribution of parameters in this model is expressed as follows.